operations-project/site-runner-example-app/README.md

 Set the secret variable `operations_github_api_token` to the GitHub token using your preferred secrets management tools.

-For example, to use github secrets, you can pass it on the command line:
+For example, to use github secrets, you can pass it on the command line in your workflow file:
 ```
 ansible-playbook --extra-vars operations_github_api_token=${{ secrets.REPO_ADMIN_TOKEN }}
 ```